jondkelley/eco_aprs_weather/README.md

 # eco_aprs_weather

 The Eco_APRS_Weather bridge software exists to allow Ecowitt Weather Stations to work with APRS software for amateur radio.
-This software integrates directly with your weather station after changing some settings, and can integrate directly with software like Direwolf using the `wxnow.txt` amateur radio weather telemetry format.
+This software integrates directly with your Ecowitt brand weather station after changing the app settings.
+You can run this software, it will sit and collect metrics from you WX Station, and periodically your APRS software can collect this data in `wxnow.txt` to beacon in amateur radio weather telemetry format.

 ### Supported Weather Station devices